techandy42/torchgym/README.md

 ### About

 - torchgym provides RL algorithms built on top of PyTorch, specifically for OpenAI Gym environments.
-- The library currently supports the DQN algorithm for Classic Control and Box-2D environments.
+- The library currently supports the DQN algorithm for Classic Control and Box-2d environments, any valid environment can be implemented by simply switching the environment name.
 - The library currently supports the Colab environment to run the models.

 ### Installation